guidobouman/thesis/Documents/ResearchDocument/Sub Question 2.markdown

 This is still quite vague, lets give an example of what this technology is capable of.
 What it does is switch parts of the brain on or off.
 In a way you can forcefully enable parts of the brain to trigger for example the idea of an earthquake taking place or that you just achieved a goal.
 Also by disabling part of the brain, you can prevent a fear reaction from taking place.
 In Ed Boyden's tests, they stopped a pavlovian conditioned mouse from freezing after hearing a tone.
 This means that optogenetics can possibly cure harsh forms of phobias. [][#Boyden:2011]

 Wether or not we can actually read from and write to the human brain remains to be seen.
-But repeatedly activating parts of the human brain and strengthening synapses is exactly what defines learning. [][#]
+But repeatedly activating parts of the human brain and strengthening synapses is exactly what defines learning. [][#Hawkins:2004]

 ### Neuromorphic microcontrollers
 Neuromorphic microcontrollers are silicon chips which try to mimic the way the human brain works by using memristors & bipolar spin neurons.
 Current progress in this field is a working chip that's able to play pong like a human does, and which is able to complete digits partially drawn by humans.

-The scientists working on the DARPA SyNAPSE program, which is one of the main Neuromorphic chip projects, think this technology could break Moore's law.
+The scientists working on the DARPA SyNAPSE program, which is one of the main neuromorphic chip projects, think this technology could break Moore's law.
 Looking at their planning they expect to go roughly five times as fast as Moore's law.
-Of course this is a new technology where huge leaps can be made in relatively short amount of time.
+Of course this is a new technology where huge leaps can be made in relatively short amounts of time.
 But it seems that they're confident that neuromorphic machines can be the solution to breaking free of Moore's law.  [][#Darpa:2012]

-### Making senses, use of alternate input methods
+### Alternate senses
-> The neocortex is amazingly “plastic,” meaning it can change and rewire itself depending on the type of inputs flowing into it. [][#Hawkins:2004]
+> The neocortex is amazingly “plastic,” meaning it can change and rewire itself depending on the type of inputs flowing into it. [p.
+106][#Hawkins:2004]

-Erik Weihenmayer - Brainport
+The neuroplasticity of the human brain makes it possible for blind people to "see" with their tongues.
+The brain doesn't care in which way it gets it's information.
+It will make sense of whatever stream of data you feed it. [p.
+110][#Hawkins:2004] In this case translating visual data to pressure points on the tongue allow blind people to see again.
+Of course it's not as refined as the human retina, but imagine the possibilities.

+Imagine a device that somehow feeds the internet as a sixth sense.
+Applied properly, your brain could make sense of the patterns being fed to it.
+The moment you think of a fire-truck, the device would understand that thought, and feed all of the properties of a fire-truck back to you, instantaneously fetched from the internet.

+No device like this currently exists, but we know the human brain itself doesn't see, hear or feel.
+Rather it makes sense of a non-stop stream of data, and especially the changes in these streams in contrast to it's expectations. [p.
+111][#Hawkins:2004]

+To make a device like I mentioned before possible we need a better understanding of the streams being fed from the human sense to the brain.
+We need to know exactly what the streams from different senses look like and how we can mimic them to feed our custom-made "sense" to the human brain.

 [#Chorost:2011]: Chorost, M. (2011).
 World Wide Mind.
 New York: Free Press.
 [#Hawkins:2004]: Hawkins, J. & Blakeslee, S. (2004).
 On intelligence.
 New York: Times Books.